 1/2 Mile Down This Road

-So, the only way to find these countless gems is to hear about them by asking the local people and other RVers or to drive the back roads yourself to look for them.
+So, the only way to find these countless gems is to hear about them by asking the local people and other RVers, or to drive the back roads yourself to look for them.

-For 18 years we've been doing both.
+For more than 20 years we've been doing both.

 RVers are generous with sharing information but directions to their favorite free camping areas - the ones that are almost too good to be true, that perhaps hold only two, three, or four RVs - are often kept close to the vest for fear that the next time they visit, their favorite spot will be occupied.